The difference between shares and bonds

 A share is a partner’s portion of the capital of a corporation.

-The difference between shares and stocks:
+The difference between shares and bonds:

 Also based on this, if the company makes a loss, the shareholder has to bear some part of the loss, depending on the amount of shares he has, because he is a partner and owner of part of the company, so he must bear some part of the loss.

-Ruling on dealing in stocks:
+Ruling on dealing in bonds:

-Dealing in stocks is haraam according to sharee’ah, because it is a loan in return for agreed-upon interest, and this is riba (usury) which Allah has forbidden and warned against, as He says (interpretation of the meaning):
+Dealing in bonds is haraam according to sharee’ah, because it is a loan in return for agreed-upon interest, and this is riba (usury) which Allah has forbidden and warned against, as He says (interpretation of the meaning):

 “O you who believe!
 Fear Allah and give up what remains (due to you) from Ribaa (from now onward) if you are (really) believers.